Water Quality FAQ

 Between 2013 and 2015, the EPA had many public drinking water systems across the country test for a number of unregulated chemicals, including Chromium-6.
 More than 60,000 samples were collected, and Chromium-6 was detected in more than 75% of the samples.

 In our samples, Chromium-6 was detected at very low levels.
 The average of our results was approximately 0.17 ppb; our highest result was 0.31 ppb, well below California’s standard of 10 ppb.
-This information is included in our most recent Water Quality Report, which was mailed to all homes and businesses we serve.

 How you protect against Chromium and other chemicals from entering the drinking water?